googleapis/gapic-showcase/README.md

 submodule.

 ## Development Environment
+To set up this repository for local development, follow these steps:

 1. Install `protoc` from the protobuf [release page](https://github.com/protocolbuffers/protobuf/releases) or your OS package manager.
 This API utilizes `proto3_optional`, thus `v3.12.0` is the minimum supported version of `protoc`.